 The camp of

-of a river shall be turned into blood; and two kings shall fight a duel at
+fountain of a river shall be turned into blood; and two kings shall fight a

 Famine shall again return; mortality shall return; and the inhabitants shall grieve for the destruction of their cities.
 Then shall come the board of commerce, who shall recall the scattered flocks to the pasture they had lost.
 His breast shall be